zdravkov/kendo-docs/getting-started/dataviz/appearance-styling.md

 The **Kendo UI** DataViz widgets use a mix of browser technologies to attain the required precision and responsiveness.

-The visualizations are rendered as vector graphics.
-Their layout is computed in advance.
+Visualizations are rendered as vector graphics with computed layout.
 In contrast, interactive features are built using traditional HTML elements.

 As a result, appearance settings are split between declarative options and traditional CSS.